 Moreover, because you’ve just woken up, it’s unlikely that you’ll fall asleep during a meditation in the morning.
 However, if you do, consider playing some morning meditation music to make the experience a bit livelier.
 Positive energy music can actually help you concentrate better during meditation.

 How Meditation Works

 So how does a simple meditation exercise work?

 Basically, if you’re a beginner, your guided morning meditation session should simply be a short, succinct moment to center, focus, and calm your mind and body.

 There are no hard and fast rules.
 It all depends on the space, tools, and time that you have at your disposal.

 Most of us don’t have a lot of time in the morning.
 In fact, it can be hard to carve out even ten or twenty minutes to do some exercise or drink a cup of coffee.

 But consider the fact that doing a morning meditation can turn your entire day around.
 The impact is huge — especially when compounded over time.
-Therefore, carving out even five minutes is well worth it.
+Therefore, carving out even 5 minutes during a busy morning is well worth it.

 Tools and Meditation Space

 Aim to practice in a quiet, calm place, such as your bedroom.
 If you plan to sit on the floor, sit on the carpet or a rug, or use a yoga mat.
 You can also use a yoga cushion or firm pillow if you choose.